Maitland Hospital Birth is a hospital in the Hunter that provides birth care.

 Midwifery Care at the Cessnock Community Clinics

 Research tells us that women feel most satisfied when they can access care in their local community.
 This clinic is staffed by midwives from the Maitland Hospital and is available to women with uncomplicated pregnancies.
-This clinic is conducted in the View St Clinic located at Cessnock Hospital.
+This clinic is conducted at the Community Antenatal Clinic closest to your home.
 The midwives consult with the specialist obstetric team as necessary for optimal care.
-A follow-up visit three to four weeks postnatal is also provided in the View Street Clinic.
+A follow-up visit three to four weeks postnatal is also provided.

 Midwifery Care in the Maitland Hospital Clinic